 The only problem, though, is that the arms won't be of much use in the coming season.
 Gausman was called up last year, and while his peripherals were strong, his 5.66 ERA in 47.2 innings suggests he'll need some time in AAA.
-Bundy tore up the minors in 2012, but didn't pitch at all in 2013*; he dealt with elbow issues for a few months before getting Tommy John surgery in June.
+Bundy tore up the minors in 2012, but didn't pitch at all in 2013*; he dealt with elbow issues for a few months before having Tommy John surgery in June.
 He's supposed to return in June, but it's unlikely he'll make any real contributions.
-Harvey was just drafted in 2013, and has yet to pitch above A-, so he'll have to be seasoned before coming up.
-Rodriguez has a similar case -- he just reached AA last year, and he struggled when he was there, so he probably won't leave the farm.
+Baltimore just drafted Harvey in 2013, and he has yet to pitch above A-, so he'll have to be seasoned before coming up.
+Rodriguez has a similar case — he just reached AA last year, and he struggled when he was there, so he probably won't leave the farm.

-*If anything, it's a testament to Bundy's incredible ability and potential that he can be the 31st-best prospect in baseball without pitching at all in 2013.
+*If anything, it testifies to Bundy's incredible ability and potential that he can be the 31st-best prospect in baseball without pitching at all in 2013.

 4. No More Markakis

 Who was Baltimore's highest paid player in 2013?
 Was it any of the nine players listed above?
-No, it was right fielder Nick Markakis, the top prospect turned albatross.
+No, it was right fielder Nick Markakis, the erstwhile top prospect turned albatross.
 Following his six-win season at age 24, the Orioles bought high, inking him to a six-year, $66 million contract.
-In retrospect, the devilish numbers that constituted the deal should have been harbingers of things to come.
+In retrospect, the devilish numbers that constituted the deal were harbingers of things to come.

 Nevertheless, there is light at the end of this tunnel.
 The deal has a 2015 team option, which the Orioles will (hopefully) decline; although the buyout will cost them $2 million, the option itself is for $17.5 million, so declining it will save them $15 million on their payroll.
-For a team with a budget that'll probably be in the eight figures, that's a big chunk of cash.
+For a team with a budget that will probably be in the eight figures, that's a big chunk of cash.
 But where would those dividends go?
-That's where we get to the key element in all of this: the 2014 free agent class.
+That's where we arrive at the key element in all of this: the 2014 free agent class.

 5. The Free Agents

-This year wasn't a great one for free agents.
-The best players were signed quickly, and there weren't many good ones available to begin with.
-While this certainly doesn't excuse the complete absence on the part of the Orioles, they should get some credit for not handing out an unnecessary contract simply for the sake of doing something.
+2014 wasn't a great one for free agents.
+The best players were signed quickly, and there weren't many good ones out there to begin with.
+While this certainly doesn't excuse the complete absence on the part of the Orioles, they should receive some credit for not handing out an unnecessary contract simply for the sake of doing something.
 Next year, however, there is a potential mother lode of players that will hit the market, and the Orioles could benefit from all of them.

-For the sake of this experiment, we'll assume the Orioles resign Hardy -- he's said he wants to stay, he's not a Boras client, I don't see why it can't happen.
-The Machado-Jones-Davis-Wieters-Hardy quintet is projected by Oliver to accrue 19 WAR in 2015; if Schoop is added to the group, we get a combined WAR of 21.8.
+For the sake of this experiment, we'll assume the Orioles resign Hardy — he has said he wants to stay, he isn't a Boras client, I don't see why it can't happen.
+Oliver projects the Machado-Jones-Davis-Wieters-Hardy quintet to accrue 19 WAR in 2015; if we add Schoop to the group, we get a combined WAR of 21.8.
 That figure alone would put Baltimore's position players as the 15th-best in the majors in 2013; if they could gain an additional 20 WAR from the other 19 spots on the roster, they'd be in prime position to make a run for the playoffs.

 This is where the free agents come in.
 Assuming these six are present, and they perform up to expectations, the Orioles will need two corner outfielders and a designated hitter.
-There is a plethora of options available in the outfield; the top four would appear to be Brett Gardner, Colby Rasmus, Chris Young, and Norichika Aoki, all of whom are projected for between 2 and 5 WAR in two years.
+There is a plethora of options available in the outfield; the top four would appear to be Brett Gardner, Colby Rasmus, Chris Young, and Norichika Aoki, all of whom Oliver projects as 2- to 5-WAR players in two years.
 Let's be pessimistic, and assume the Orioles only sign one of these four, and that the signee only gives them two wins.
 Let's also assume Baltimore finds no one else to man the other outfield spot or DH, and that these two spots combined give them one win.
-That still puts their team WAR at 24.8, which would've been 10th-best in MLB last year.
+That still puts their team WAR at 24.8, which would have been 10th-best in MLB last year.

 Pitching, however, is where things get really interesting.
-The Tillman-Gonzalez-Norris-Chen quartet, and their 7.1 projected WAR in 2015, isn't going to blow anyone away.
+The Tillman-Gonzalez-Norris-Chen quartet, and their 7.1 projected WAR in 2015, won't blow anyone away.
 As the immortal Dave Cameron discussed on Monday, however, there are six pitchers of potentially ace-level quality that could hit the market in 2014.
-Max Scherzer, James Shields, Justin Masterson, Homer Bailey, Jon Lester, Hiroki Kuroda -- all had three wins last year, and all should be available after next year.
-If the Orioles could sign one or more of these six to replace some of the aforementioned four -- say, Masterson and Kuroda -- they, along with the prospects, could easily approach 17 collective WAR, putting them in the top ten for all teams in baseball.
-Coupled with the gains for the batters, this will put them at about 40 wins above replacement -- widely considered to be the grounds for a contending team.
+Max Scherzer, James Shields, Justin Masterson, Homer Bailey, Jon Lester, Hiroki Kuroda — all had at least three wins last year, and all should become available after next year.
+If the Orioles could sign one or more of these six to replace some of the aforementioned four — say, Masterson and Kuroda — they, along with the prospects, could easily approach 17 collective WAR, putting them in the top ten for all teams in baseball.
+Coupled with the gains for the batters, this will put them at about 40 wins above replacement — widely considered to be the grounds for a contending team.

 . . .